gravity-ui/nodekit/docs/app-error.md

 # NodeKit: AppError

 It's often happens in applications that you want to attach some information to the error that you're throwing.
-Sometimes this can lead to the situtaion when application throws not error but object — which is a bad way to deal with this since you're losing a stacktrace.
+Sometimes this can lead to the situation when application throws not error but object — which is a bad way to deal with this since you're losing a stacktrace.

 AppError is an extension of the standard Error class.
 It provides a way to attach data to the error object and also provides a few useful functions.